Al-Khalasa: Early Muslim period

 The Nessana papyri (6th and 7th century) are attesting that after the Muslim conquest of Palestine, the city retained remained an administrative center during the beginning of the Early Muslim period at least until the late 7th century.
 The papyri are showing that after the Arab conquest, the city's name took the Arabic form of al-Khalus, which was closer to the original, pre-Hellenistic Semitic form.
 Eventually the city went into decline and was abandoned for centuries.

 Thirteenth-century Syrian geographer Al-Dimashqi identifies it as one of the "Israelite" towns of the Negev Desert.
 Fourteenth century Egyptian geographer, al-Maqrizi said it was one of the larger "cities" in southern desert of Palestine.
 Khalidi describes how, as the Negev trade routes declined, al-Khalasa eventually diminished.

 Western rediscovery, Bedouin resettlement

 Edward Robinson visited the ruins in 1838 and, with the help of the preserved Arabic name, correctly identified the site as the long-lost Elusa.
 The constant interest of British, French and other Western archaeologists in the ancient site, encouraged al-Khalasa's resettlement by the al-Azizma Bedouin tribe of the Negev, who started building next to the wells and among the ancient ruins after the end of the First World War.
 They built the village with a triangular plan in between two wadis, with houses constructed of mud and stone.
 An elementary school was established in the village in 1941, and there were several shops.
 Most of the inhabitants earned their living through animal husbandry and commerce, and used a well for drinking water.

+Excavations revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.